 Support and Guidance

-Unlike your home, the staff at a sober living facility support you in your recovery.
-Each day, they will make sure that you are held accountable for your actions, so they offer you a measure of safety.
+Unlike your home, the staff at a sober living facility supports you in your recovery.
+Each day, they will ensure that you are held accountable for your actions, so they offer you safety.

 Source: